Forearm Brace

 • Provide ongoing compression to help keep any remaining swelling under control.

-For you, that may mean enough movement for washing, dressing, and the gentle exercises your clinician has given you, but not enough to pull hard on a healing area.
+This usually allows enough movement for washing, dressing, and the gentle exercises your clinician has given you, but not enough to pull hard on a healing area.

 • Adjusting the tasks, loads, and postures that have irritated the area.